-President: Dr João Havelange (Brazil) General Secretary: Joseph S. Blatter (Switzerland) Address: FIFA House, 11 Hitzigweg 11 8030 Zurich, Switzerland Telephone: 41-1/384 9595 Telefax: 41-1/384 9696 Telex: 817 - 240 fif ch
+Dr João Havelange (Brazil)

+Joseph S. Blatter (Switzerland)

+FIFA House, 11 Hitzigweg 11 8030 Zurich, Switzerland Telephone: 41-1/384 9595 Telefax: 41-1/384 9696 Telex: 817 - 240 fif ch

 INTERNATIONAL FOOTBALL ASSOCIATION BOARD (IFAB)

 Members:

-The Football Association The Scottish Football Association The Football Association of Wales Irish Football Association (1 vote each)

-Fédération Internationale de Football Association (FIFA) (4 votes)

-Next meeting of the International F. A. Board: 4 March 1995 in Scotland

-PREFACE

-Traditionally, the annual edition of the Laws of the Game is published by FIFA, in the four official languages (English, French, Spanish and German), subsequent to the International Football Association Board meeting held every year.

-This latest edition of the Laws of the Game contains the amendments and decisions taken by the International F.A.
-Board at its meeting in Zurich on 5 March 1994.

-Furthermore, as may be seen in the present booklet, various modifications have been made to the general contents.

-Certain sections which were considered to be out of date have been omitted and new ones included.

-The title of the booklet now reads simply "Laws of the Game".
-The former subtitle, "Universal Guide for Referees" has been deleted because the booklet is read by a host of people worldwide and not only by referees.

-All of the above-mentioned alterations are only partial steps in the direction of a complete revision of the booklet, presumably in 1995.
-The graphic presentation will be updated and illustrations added.
-There is now also an ad hoc committee working on a complete rewording of the laws themselves in an effort to simplify them, and make them easier to understand.

-This shows that both the International F.A.
-Board and FIFA are aware of the need to keep up with new developments in the game.

-FIFA furthermore wishes to remind the national associations that it is their duty to ensure that their referees strictly enforce the Laws of the Game, as defined by the Board.

-The International F.A.
-Board and FIFA will continue to work together to promote and enhance our sport, so that we can all look forward to an exciting and attractive future.

-July 1994
+The Football Association The Scottish Football Association The Football Association of Wales Irish Football Association (1 vote each) Fédération Internationale de Football Association (FIFA) (4 votes) Next meeting of the International F. A. Board: March 1997, in Belfast, Northern Ireland PREFACE It is FIFA's custom to publish the annual edition of the Laws of the Game in its four official languages (English, French, Spanish and German) soon after the meeting of the International Football Association Board.
+This new edition of the Laws of the Game contains amendments and explanations to the decisions reached by the International F. A. Board at a meeting held in Rio de Janeiro on 9th March 1996.
+The special committee appointed to reword the Laws has, in the meantime, completed its work.
+The newly redacted Laws will be officially submitted to the Board for approval in March 1997, and the new text will come into effect in July next year.
+In view of the aforegoing, very few changes have been made to the present Laws this year.
+FIFA wishes to remind the national associations that it is their duty to ensure that their referees implement the Laws of the Game strictly, as defined by the Board.
+The International F. A. Board will continue to work together in an effort to promote and improve our sport constantly.
+Thank you for your co-operation.

+May 1996

+aulau

 Dr. João Havelange President of FIFA

 Notes

 Subject to the agreement of the national association concerned and provided the principles of these Laws are maintained, the Laws may be modified in their application for matches for players of under 16 years of age, for women's football and for veterans' football (over 35 years).

 Any or all of the following modifications are permissible:

 (a) size of the field of play;

 (b) size, weight and material of the ball;

 (c) width between the goalposts and height of the cross-bar from the ground;

 (d) the duration of the periods of play;

 (e) number of substitutions.

 Further modifications are only possible with the consent of the International Football Association Board.
-References to the male gender in the Laws of the Game in respect of referees, linesmen, players or officials are for simplification and refer to both males and females.
+References to the male gender in the Laws of the Game in respect of referees, assistant referees, players or officials are for simplification and refer to both males and females.